jakecoppinger/draft-sydney-light-rail-cycling-legality/README.md

 - They were of opinion cycling is legal along all of Hay Sy light rail track _and_ George St as long as cyclists stayed between the rails and did not slow down a tram

-- Discussed with police 2 years ago (see record at https://www.openstreetmap.org/changeset/105807360).
+- Discussed with police on the ground Friday 4th June 2021 (2 years ago) (see record at https://www.openstreetmap.org/changeset/105807360).
   Following quotes are conversation with another OpenStreetMap contributor above:
   > Had a chat to cop on the ground, bicycles are currently allowed where no curb between track & street (north of Town Hall).
   > The cop said bicycles are allowed when no curb between light rail track and the "pedestrian street".
 North of Druitt St there is no barrier so I believe it is legal.
 I definitely find it confusing.